nicozanf/py4web-doc/docs/chapter-16.rst

 py4web and asyncio
 ------------------

-py4web (as bottle) is thread-based, with high speed and efficient memory usage.
 Asyncio is not strictly needed, at least for most of the normal use cases where it will add problems more than value because of its concurrency model.
 On the other hand, we think py4web needs a built-in websocket async based solution.